applicaster/Zapp-Frameworks/README.md

 Note: Script will check you latest commit if you want to have breaking change or feat.
 Make sure that you latest commit for you plugin will have expected format

-## Continious Integration
+## Continuous Integration

 CI will start to check `plugin` folder if changed any commit for any plugin.
 If script will find such plugins.
-This plugin will be updated during Continious integration
+This plugin will be updated during Continuous integration

 #### Pull Request

-* Commits not in `master` branch will force CI to start awail workflows to test unit test on platform
+* Commits not in `master` branch will force CI to start avail workflows to test unit test on platform
 * After all test workflows will be finished in CI user can publish canary plugin:
     * Prepare version number according your latest commit adding prerelease format. __example__: `2.0.0-alpha.0`
     * Publish plugin to npm